 AVERAGE WHOLESALE PRICING FOR RETAILERS

-The figures below represent the average LDB wholesale price of non-medical cannabis for each of our product segments: good, better, best, and premium.
+The figures below represent the average LDB wholesale price of non-medical cannabis within the individual product categories, for each of our product segments: good, better, best, and premium.
 These averages include the $1 federal excise tax and 15% wholesale mark-up.

 Please note, these figures are based on averages only and do not necessarily represent the final wholesale price of all products.
 In addition, these prices will likely fluctuate over time as additional licensed producers enter the marketplace, and according to product availability from licensed producers.